 Morning Stroller and Sibling Tour

 Beat the crowds and enjoy a stroller-friendly tour before the Museum opens!
-This monthly program, designed for our youngest visitors (0–2 years), and now welcoming their older toddler-aged siblings, offers an intimate exploration of works in our exhibitions.
-Held every second Friday of the month, each session begins with a brief gallery conversation, followed by a playful activity such as storytime, art-making, puppetry, music and song, movement, or water play, led by storyteller and storyteller Sarah Provost.
+This monthly program, designed for our youngest visitors (0–2 years) and their older toddler-aged siblings, offers an intimate exploration of works in our exhibitions.
+Held every second Friday of the month, each session begins with a brief gallery conversation, followed by a playful activity such as storytime, art-making, puppetry, music and song, movement, or water play, led by storyteller and puppeteer Sarah Provost.

 Capacity is limited; advance registration is recommended.